 1. Choose an individual from the list provided.
 Each student must select a different individual for this assignment.

 2. Conduct research and write a 1500-word (minimum) essay on the individual.
 Your paper should include the following components.
 Include subheadings in the paper to show that you are responding to each of these prompts:

 a.
 Provide a biography of the individual: birthdate, location of birth, training, significant professional experiences, awards, and any other pertinent information that gives a background and context to the individual and the time period in which she/he worked.

 b.
-Provide information on a specific example of his/her work: time period of construction, location, intended purpose, commissioned by or for whom, specifications, materials, etc.
+Provide information on a specific example of his/her work: time period of creation, materials, specifications, location, intended purpose/message, commissioned by or for whom if applicable, etc.

 c.
-Answer: What choices were made in the design and construction of your selected examples of the individual's work?
+Answer: What choices were made in the design and creation of your selected examples of the individual's work?
 What was the reasoning behind the decisions that were made during design and construction?

 d.
 Answer: How does the individual's work function as a consequence of its design and construction?

 e.
 Answer: How do the decisions that were made and the functionality of the artifact reflect the individual's design philosophy, particularly in relation to the Chicano/Chicana experience?
 Note: If at any point in the essay you refer to other individuals, artists, design or art movements, you must explain these and their context to your reader.
 Do not assume that your audience has a working knowledge of other figures, movements, etc.

 f.
 Your paper should include a minimum of 4 sources.
 Do not reconstruct a single source or follow the argument of a source verbatim in the organization of the power point.
 Your paper is intended to be a synthesis of a variety of research sources and your intellectual work.

 g.
 All of your sources should be cited in MLA style.
 Include in-text references and a list of Works Cited at the end of your essay.